EasyCorp/EasyAdminBundle/doc/index.rst

 .. seealso::

     Do you prefer video tutorials?
+Check out this SymfonyCasts series:
-Check out the `EasyAdminBundle for an Amazing Admin Interface`_ screencast series from KnpUniversity.
+    `EasyAdminBundle for an Amazing Admin Interface`_.

 .. toctree::
     :maxdepth: 1